silviadebenedictis/digits/index.md

 #### Login page

-Clicking on the Login link, then on the Sign In menu item displays this page:
+Clicking on the Sign In menu item displays this page:

 <img src="doc/signin-page.png">